neverUsedGithub/open-ollama-ui/README.md

 ## Set up

-You need to create a new environmental variable named `OLLAMA_ORIGINS` with the value `://neverusedgithub.github.io` (if the variable already exists separate the existing origins and the new origin with a comma).
+You need to create a new environmental variable named `OLLAMA_ORIGINS` with the value `*://neverusedgithub.github.io` (if the variable already exists separate the existing origins and the new origin with a comma, for example `*://some-other-site.com,*://neverusedgithub.github.io`).

 ## Usage